Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connect-redshift-postgresql-alloydb.md

 ---
 <!-- TODO: break Redshift connection docs to separate page -->

-dbt Platform supports connecting to PostgresSQL, Postgres compatible databases (AlloyDB, Lakebase) and Redshift.
+dbt Platform supports connecting to PostgresSQL, Postgres-compatible databases (AlloyDB, Lakebase), and Redshift.

 The following fields are required when creating a connection: